 • May provide other wealth management services, such as retirement, trust, tax, charitable giving, estate and financial planning services

-This registration does not mean that the person is recommended by the SEC, it simply means that they are regulated by the SEC.
+This registration does not mean that the person is recommended by the SEC, but it simply means that they are regulated by the SEC.

-In general an RIA with more than $25 million under management must register with the SEC, and those managing less than $25 million are registered at the state level.
+In general, an RIA with more than $25 million under management must register with the SEC and those managing less than $25 million are registered at the state level.